Sophia.org Vs. Study.com

 NUMBER OF COURSES

-Currently, when you sign up for Sophia Learning, you get access to over 60 courses.
+Currently, when you sign up for Sophia Learning, you get access to over 70 courses.
 But Study.com is way, way bigger.
 Study.com literally offers over 1,000 college courses.
-Now, only about 200 of those can be transferred for college credit, but still: 200 is amazing!
-There’s no other source of alternative college credit out there that has such a huge catalogue, and that’s probably because they started way back in 2002, while Sophia and StraighterLine are much younger platforms.
+Now, only about 220 of those can be transferred for college credit, but still: 220 is amazing!
+There’s no other source of alternative college credit out there that has such a huge catalogue, and that’s probably because they started way back in 2015, while Sophia and StraighterLine are younger platforms.

 VARIETY OF COURSES

 The other great thing about Study.com is they have tons of course topics to choose from.
-Sophia is far more focused on General Education courses, though they do have a few advanced business courses.
+Sophia is far more focused on General Education courses, though they do have a few advanced courses.
 Study.com, on the other hand, has a LOT of courses you can get college credit for.
 They’ve got business, computer science, psychology, criminal justice, history, literature, and more.
-Plus, a lot of their course offerings are upper levels (300-400 level).
+Plus, a lot of their course offerings will be accepted as upper levels (300-400 level).

 COURSE LEVEL